 Elise M. Stone was born and raised in New York, went to college in Michigan, lived in the Boston area for eight years, and now lives in sunny Tucson, Arizona, where she doesn’t have to shovel snow.
 Her first degree was in psychology, her second in computers.
 She’s worked as a pizza maker, library clerk, waitress, social worker, programmer, and data jockey.

 Retired now, she spends her days doing her two favorite things: writing and reading.
 Agatha and Spenser, her two cats, keep her company while watching birds and lizards outside her office window.
-Her first series, The Community of Faith mysteries, she classifies as realistic Christian fiction.
-The African Violet Club Mysteries is a cozy series that could be classified as geezer lit, but which she prefers to think of as fiction with mature characters.
+Like the sleuth in her African Violet Club mysteries, she also raises African violets, although not with as much success as Lilliana, who has been known to win the occasional prize ribbon.

 I’m enchanted by Tucson and the surrounding area.
 Every sunset is like a painting by a master artist.
 The way shadows and sunlight play over the Catalina Mountains.
 The fact that you can wear shorts in December, while snow-topped Mount Lemmon rises to the north.